heyphilllie/theTechBookRepo/README.md

 16. **[Personal Growth, Learning & Career Hacks](books.md#personal-growth-learning--career-hacks)**

-Keep in mind, that this list is a constant work in progress, which is updated continuously.
+Keep in mind, that this list is far from being complete and more of a constant work in progress, which is updated continuously.

+**For contribution details see the [contribution file](contribution.md).**

 ## The Idea

 The idea is to summarize the most recommended books in tech into one repository.
 From decentralized lists all over the web to centralized list (web app) with still keeping it as simple as possible.

-We are using this Github Repository to store the data and make contributions easy. **For contribution details see the [contribution file](contribution.md).**
+We are using this Github Repository to store the data and make contributions easy.

 ## The Vision